ks6088ts/terraform-provider-soracom/README.md

 }
 ```

-3. run the following commands to create/delete resources
+3. run the following commands to manage resources

 ```bash
 # Initialize a new or existing Terraform working directory